Nickchapman3773/Uranium-Fever/README.md

 	- Select in CCC Menu: Left Mouse Button.
 - Purchase Items on Display:
 	- Allows for purchase of items directly off of shelves in shops.
 Some items in Uranium Fever are specially placed for purchase with this mod.
-	- Hover mouse over desired item (this will show you the purchase and price prompt), press E, select Yes.
+	- Hover mouse over desired vendor owner item to see price, press E, select Yes.
 - Automatated Item Sorting:
 	- Use the Inventory Sorting Control to automatically sort items into different containers.
 	- Only available in homes added by Capital Wasteland Hideouts (SATCOM Utility Bunker A12, Basement Hideout, Forgotten Bomb SHelter, Survivalist Bunker, Listening Post Hideout, Mini Vault Hideout, Museum Office Hideout, Abandoned Safehouse, Reilly's Rangers Compound, GNR Studies).